You can watch a video summary of this post.

 How long does it take to learn BSL?

-Classroom-based BSL courses can run for up to 32 weeks and usually follow the academic calendar, so start in September and finish the following May or June.
-This is particularly useful for parents as sessions do not normally run during school holidays.
+Classroom-based BSL courses can run for up to 32 weeks.
+They usually follow the academic calendar, so start in September and finish the following May or June.
+This is particularly useful for parents as sessions don’t normally run during school holidays.

-Online courses, where you have live weekly sessions will be shorter so theoretically you could complete a regulated BSL course and gain your Level 1 Award in BSL in less than 6 months.
+Online courses, with live weekly sessions, will be shorter.
+So, you could complete a regulated BSL course and gain your Level 1 Award in BSL in less than 6 months.
 All regulated language courses teach you signs used as part of everyday language.

 A few course providers run a BSL level 1 ‘intensive course’ where you learn for 4 – 5 hours per day over a couple of weeks.
-While this might seem a great idea, one downside is that you may forget signs from the Level 1 curriculum, (there are a lot of signs to learn on Level 1).
-Ultimately, you need to give yourself time and allow for your muscle memory to develop so you can sign competently.
+While this might seem like a great idea, it has a downside.
+You may forget signs from the Level 1 curriculum (there are a lot of signs to learn on Level 1).
+You need to give yourself time to develop your muscle memory.
+This is what helps you sign competently.

-Many non-regulated course providers prey on the fact that many new learners think learning BSL is really easy.
-They encourage you to pay for courses with the option to purchase a certificate at the end.
-While it is easy to learn how to fingerspell or how to sign your name, students need to go through the four levels of competency in order to be competent at signing, even at a basic level.
+Many non-regulated course providers prey on new learners who think learning BSL is easy.
+They encourage you to pay for courses with the option to buy a certificate at the end.
+It’s easy to learn how to fingerspell or sign your name.
+But, to sign well, students pass the four levels of competency to be competent at signing, even at a basic level.

 What can I do with BSL Level 1?

-Achieving a Level 1 award in BSL qualification is the equivalent of achieving a pass at GCSE.
-Under the new grading system, that means achieving a grade of 4 or above.
-Level 1 is a gateway qualification, so it enables you to go on and do the higher qualifications for roles such as: a Communication Support Worker (usually BSL Level 3), a Teacher for the Deaf (usually Level 3) or an interpreter (Level 6).
-Formal qualifications are essential if you want to work with deaf children or with deaf people in the community.
+Achieving a Level 1 award in BSL qualification is equal to a pass at GCSE.
+Under the new GCSE grading system, that means achieving a grade of 4 or above.
+Level 1 is a gateway qualification. it lets you pursue higher qualifications for roles like:

-If you are not ready to commit to a lengthy course you can learn sign language by completing a BSL Basics course instead!
-There are plenty of online providers that provide content in bite-size manageable chunks.
+If you are not ready to commit to a lengthy course, try an introductory BSL Basics course instead!
+Plenty of online providers teach content in bite-size, manageable chunks.
 Alternatively, you can check out our study guides and tips.